-UF Health Shands is an approved provider of continuing nursing education by the Montana Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+UF Health Shands is approved with distinction as a provider of nursing continuing professional development by Montana Nurses Association, an accredited approver with distinction by the American Nurses Credentialing Center’s Commission on Accreditation.

 Frequently Asked Questions

 Can we submit a CME application for nursing credit/contact hours?

 No, the process for nursing contact hours is different and we cannot use a CME application.